libish-jacob/Blog/_posts/2020-07-20-mixed-mode-assembly-is-built-against-version-v2-0-of-the-runtime-and-cannot-be-loaded-in-the-4-0-runtime-without-additional-configuration-information.md

   - .Net
 date: '2015-06-07 16:28 +0530'
 ---
-##  Mixed mode assembly is built against version 'v2.0.*' of the runtime and cannot be loaded in the 4.0 runtime without additional configuration information.

 In this post we will see how to fix the exception due to mixed mode assembly while working with version 4.0 of runtime.

 ### Background